-Risk mitigation conditions: general
+Risk mitigation conditions: general.

-- 6. (1) Each successful applicant for a Critical Worker Exemption must - - (a) not travel to the Bailiwick if they have any symptoms of Covid-19, no matter how mild, - (b) self-isolate as directed by the MOH, - (c) undertake tests for COVID-19 as directed by MOH.
-If the result of any test is positive, the applicant must self-isolate in accordance with instructions from the MOH and comply with all other restrictions and requirements imposed by the MOH, - (d) not attend the place of work if he or she has any symptoms of COVID-19, no matter how mild, - (d) stop working immediately and withdraw from the workplace if any symptoms of COVID-19, no matter how mild, develop whilst working and arrange for testing for COVID-19,
+- 6. (1) Each successful applicant for a Critical Worker Exemption must - (a) not travel to the Bailiwick if they have any symptoms of COVID-19, no matter how mild, - (b) self-isolate as directed by the MOH, - (c) undertake tests for COVID-19 as directed by MOH.
+If the result of any test is positive, the applicant must self-isolate in accordance with instructions from the MOH and comply with all other restrictions and requirements imposed by the MOH, - (d) not attend the place of work if he or she has any symptoms of COVID-19, no matter how mild,

-- (e) adhere to good standards of hygiene and respiratory etiquette, - (f) wear a mask within two metres of other people, - (g) if staying overnight, have a confirmed address at which they are staying, - (h) use only pre-arranged transport where the details of the driver are fully recorded or a hire car to move between the workplace and their place of residence, - (i) remain on-island for the duration of their work, and - (j) comply with any direction given or requirement imposed by the MOH. - (2) Further specific conditions may be imposed in particular cases.
+- (e) stop working immediately and withdraw from the workplace if any symptoms of COVID-19, no matter how mild, develop whilst working and arrange for testing for COVID-19, - (f) adhere to good standards of hygiene and respiratory etiquette, - (g) wear a face covering, that complies with any guidance in respect of face coverings issued by MOH, within two metres of other people, - (h) if staying overnight, have a confirmed address at which they are staying, - (i) use only pre-arranged transport where the details of the driver are fully recorded or a hire car to move between the workplace and their place of residence, - (j) remain on-island for the duration of their work, and - (k) comply with any direction given or requirement imposed by the MOH. - (2) Further specific conditions may be imposed in particular cases.

-Additional risk mitigation conditions: business stability and recovery
+Additional risk mitigation conditions: business stability and recovery.

-- 7. (1) The conditions in this paragraph apply to a person falling into the business stability and recovery category of Critical Workers. - (2) For the avoidance of doubt, when these conditions apply they apply in addition to the general risk mitigation conditions set out in paragraph 6.

-- (3) The conditions in this paragraph are that the Critical Worker's business must - (a) provide a method statement of how it will meet social distancing and hygiene standards, and - (b) meet the cost of any testing undertaken and any associated medical treatment that is required, including hospital treatment for Covid-19.
+- 7. (1) The conditions in this paragraph apply to a person falling into the business stability and recovery category of Critical Workers. - (2) For the avoidance of doubt, when these conditions apply they apply in addition to the general risk mitigation conditions set out in paragraph 6. - (3) The conditions in this paragraph are that the Critical Worker's business must - (a) provide a method statement of how it will meet social distancing and hygiene standards, and - (b) meet the cost of any testing undertaken and any associated medical treatment that is required, including hospital treatment for COVID-19.